-Presented for your information and adulation: the official top 20 Donkey Kong scores, as tracked/verified by Twin Galaxies International (from 1982-2013) and the community of experts and top players at Donkey Kong Forum (since 2013).
+Presented for your information and adulation: the official top 20 Donkey Kong scores, as tracked/verified by Twin Galaxies International (from 1982-present), with additions from the community of experts and top players at Donkey Kong Forum (since 2013).

 If you're coming in "off the street"—perhaps from a Google search after a viewing of The King of Kong—the first thing to know is that a great deal has changed since the movie, which was shot a full decade ago, and whose release ushered in a new and extremely competitive playing field.

 Neither Steve Wiebe nor Billy Mitchell hold the Donkey Kong world record anymore, though both are still highly revered.
 Wiebe remains active and a serious force to be reckoned with, particularly in live events like the recent Kong Offs.
 While he has not had the time or inclination to pursue the world record since 2010, most of today's top players agree that Wiebe has the potential to reclaim it.
 Mitchell, on the other hand, is no longer competing.

 In 2010, the world record was taken by Dr. Hank Chien, a plastic surgeon from New York City.
 Mitchell reclaimed it that year, with Wiebe then taking it from Mitchell, but Chien soon beat both and held the record for almost four years (and through a couple of very close calls) until he was finally dethroned by Robbie Lakeman in September 2014.

 The "Billy vs. Steve" era is now history.
 The movie brought hundreds of new competitors to the game from all over the world (even Eminem!).
 Brilliant, talented "next generation" players like Chien, Ross Benziger, Vincent Lemay, Robbie Lakeman, Jeff Willms, and Dean Saglio have risen to the top.

 This list is only the top 20 out of hundreds of players ranked on the Donkey Kong Forum High Score List.
 Click to see the whole list, if you would like to submit a score, or to join us in one of our regular online tournaments.